 Systems operate in secure, insecure, and indeterminant states (Section 3.2).
-System security policy and system requirements account for these states and the state transitions, including those reflecting the design principles of Protective Failure and Protective Recovery.
-For example, requirements capture needs to: (1) detect insecure system states, (2) detect a transition that will result in a insecure state, (3) transition to a secure halt state, (4) recover to a reconstituted, reconfigured, or alternative secure operational mode, and (5) if necessary, continue operating in insecure or indeterminant states when other needs override protection needs.
+System security policy and system requirements account for these states and the state transitions, including those that reflect the design principles of Protective Failure and Protective Recovery.
+For example, requirements capture needs to (1) detect insecure system states; (2) detect a transition that will result in an insecure state; (3) transition to a secure halt state; (4) recover to a reconstituted, reconfigured, or alternative secure operational mode; and if necessary, (5) continue operating within insecure or indeterminant states when other needs override protection needs.